swissup/swissup.github.io/m2/extensions/firecheckout/troubleshooting/loading-icon-keeps-spinning.md

 ```

-Find other file `app/code/Sisow/Payment/view/frontend/web/js/action/payment/select-payment-method.js` and modify it also:
+Find other file `app/code/[Vendor]/[ModuleName]/view/frontend/web/js/action/payment/select-payment-method.js` and modify it also ([Vendor] - Sisow or Magecomp and [ModuleName] - Payment or Paymentfee):

 ```diff
 --- old